b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * LoBue, Erberto (1997).
 'The Role of Newar Scholars in Transmitting the Indian Buddhist Heritage to Tibet' (pp. 629–658) in Karmay, Samten G. & Sagant, Philippe (eds.)
 (1997). *Les habitants du toit du monde: etudes recueillies en hommage a Alexander W. Macdonald*.
 Recherches sur la Haute Asie Vol. 12.
 Text in French and English.
 Nanterre: Société d'ethnologie.
 ISBN 9782901161493.

 **Purport:**<br>
 It has been digitised and is a part of the HathiTrust Digital Library as of 2010.
+I have not yet been able to secure a copy of this article.

+### LOCHTEFELD, J. ###

+* Lochtefeld, James G. (2002).
+'The Illustrated Encyclopedia of Hinduism'.
+First edition.
+(Note: Two volumes in one.).
+New York, N. Y., U. S. A.: The Rosen Publishing Group, Inc. ISBN 0823922871 (set).
+Source: https://archive.org/details/lochtefeld-james-g.-2002.-the-illustrated-encyclopedia-of-hinduism (accessed: Monday, September 02, 2024)

+**Purport:**<br>
+...

+### LOKESWARANANDA ###

+* Lokeswarananda, Swami (ed.)
+(1989).
+'Studies on the Tantras'.
+Gol Park, Calcutta, West Bengal, India: The Ramakrishna Mission Institute of Culture.
+Source: https://archive.org/details/RamakrishnaMissionStudiesOnTheTantras (accessed: Sunday, August 18, 2024)

+**Purport:**<br>
+This is an excellent volume of quality material.

+### LONG, J.; *et al.* ###

+* Long, Jeffery D.; Sherma, Rita D.; Jain, Pankaj & Khanna, Madhu (eds.)
+(2022).
+'Hinduism and Tribal Religions'.
+Encyclopedia of Indian Religions series.
+Dordrecht,The Netherlands: Springer.
+ISBN 9789402411881 (ebook).
+Source: xxx

+**Purport:**<br>
+...

 # M #